Boundary Estimates for the Monge-Amp\`ere Equation in the Polygons with Guillemin Boundary Conditions: Abstract

 \section{Abstract}

-We establish a Schauder-type boundary regularity result for a two-dimensional singular Monge–Ampère equation on convex polytopes with Guillemin boundary conditions.
-This extends the previous work of Rubin and Huang to the case where the right-hand side is less regular, specifically H\"older continuous functions.
-Our method relies heavily on the sophisticated techniques developed by Donaldson in his series of papers on the Abreu equation.
+We establish a Schauder-type boundary regularity result for a two-dimensional singular Monge--Amp\`ere equation on convex polytopes subject to the Guillemin boundary condition.
+Our result extends the work of Rubin and Huang to the case where the right-hand side is merely H\"older continuous.
+In particular, we obtain Euclidean \(C^{1,\alpha/2}\) regularity up to the boundary, including along edges and at the vertices of the polytope, and then refine this to the sharp Euclidean \(C^{1,\alpha}\) regularity.
+The analysis combines techniques introduced by Donaldson in his study of the Abreu equation with refined blow-up and localization arguments adapted to the degenerate boundary geometry.

 \keywords{Monge-Amp\'ere equation, Guillemin boundary condition, polytope domain, Schauder-type estimates, Boundary regularity.}

 \subjclass[2020]{35J96, 35J75.}